yuukibarns/snacks.nvim/docs/zen.md

   },
   ---@type snacks.win.Config
   win = { style = "zen" },
+  --- Callback when the window is opened.
+  ---@param win snacks.win
+  on_open = function(win) end,
+  --- Callback when the window is closed.
+  ---@param win snacks.win
+  on_close = function(win) end,
   --- Options for the `Snacks.zen.zoom()`
   ---@type snacks.zen.Config
   zoom = {